cirosantilli/linux-cheat/network/README.md

 Protocol that allows to:

-- assign addresses to network interfaces (which have distinct hardware addresses),
+- assign addresses to network interfaces.
 - find path between one computer to another, possibly passing through many routers

 ##IP header